tobiasfl/tobias-master-thesis-webrtc/README.md

  - [x] Add research questions to thesis
  - [ ] Describe organization of the rest of the thesis
  - [ ] Video and Data flows: classes!  *NOT URGENT*
+ - [ ] Skim paper on ensemble TCP
+ - [ ] Skim paper on Congestion Manager
  - [ ] DEMO: implement FSE-active in chromium and use "front, back and screensharing using the media channel": PS: laptop doesn't have two cameras, but we can use both camera and screen sharing?

  ### Next meeting: